00jackson/00jackson/README.md

 Hi there 👋
- I am JACKSON KUJUR
-📌 CSE 2022 Grad
+📌 I am CSE 2022 Grad
 - 🔭 I’m currently working on a project called "Amazon Clone"
 - 🌱 I’m currently learning HTML, CSS and C++
 - 🤔 I’m looking for help with the scripting languages and their functionality.